-Summary: The academic program at GAPA Postgraduate Program and GAPA Charter School is to leverage and foster the habits of a Sports Enthusiast’s mindset, so they can carefully observe, be critical thinkers, and have a desire for deep and enduring understanding.
+Summary: The GAPA's academic program at the Charter School or the Postgraduate Program is to leverage and foster the habits of a Sports Enthusiast’s mindset, so they can carefully observe, be critical thinkers, and have a desire for deep and enduring understanding.
 Through a process-oriented approach that emphasizes hands-on and project-based learning, our comprehensive curriculum encourages sports enthusiasts to recognize and value multiple perspectives when considering complex challenges.

 All sports enthusiasts commit to a full-time, college-preparatory curriculum in addition to studies in their chosen sport elective.
 The academic schedule allows sports enthusiasts to focus on fewer courses at a time, resulting in meaningful engagement with subject matter, promoting natural curiosity, and solidifying learning.
 Classroom teammates master both the subject matter and the skills necessary for future academic success, while gaining valuable context for their chosen sports career path and their growing understanding of the sports world around them.